-DETECTED HEALTH EFFECTS LANGUAGE AND CORRECTIVE ACTIONS:
+HEALTH EFFECTS:

 When you violate an MCL, MRDL, or TT, you must include the specific health effects language for that contaminant.
 You may copy and paste from Table 2: Health Effects Language.
-You must also include an explanation of the violation and the steps taken to correct the violation.

 OTHER VIOLATIONS:/OTHER INFORMATION:

 You may delete these sections if you do not have violations or information to report.